|

 they were adapted by the US and were quick and cheap to build.

-The convoys were often protected by military vessels.
+They sailed in convoys and were protected by military vessels.

 Nevertheless they were an easy prey for the German U-boats that were